-This Act provides for the establishment of municipalities and defines the various types and category of municipality.
-It also regulates the internal systems, structures and office-bearers of municipalities.
+This Act provides for the establishment of municipalities and defines the various types and category of jurisdiction.
+Rates represent a critical source of own-revenue for municipalities in order to achieve their constitutional development mandate.

 1.6.5 Municipal Property Rates Act 6 of 2004